Please visit the I-205 Managed Lanes Virtual Open House

 What types of design features are being considered?

 Answer: Besides the original design concepts for a widening and addition of a High Occupancy Vehicle (HOV) lane, this phase of the project will also consider “managed lanes” that provide tolling options.
-Also under consideration are options reserving the center median for various types of transit (bus and/or rail), as well as potential locations for stations and connections to bicycle/pedestrian facilities, park and ride lots, and other transit systems.
+Also under consideration are options that preserve the median corridor for various types of transit (bus and/or rail), as well as potential locations for stations and connections to bicycle/pedestrian facilities, park and ride lots, and other transit systems.

 Will the project require environmental clearance under the California Environmental Quality Act (CEQA)?